 Canterbury started as an Iron Age settlement.
 It was an important centre for the local Celtic tribe, the Cantiaci in the first century AD.
 In 43 AD the Romans invaded Britain.
 Late in the 1st century they took over the Celtic settlement and rebuilt it.
 The Romans called the new town Durovernum Cantiacorum.
 They laid out the new streets in a grid pattern and built public buildings in stone.

-In the centre of Roman Canterbury was the Forum, an open space lined by shops and by the basilica a kind of town hall.
+In the center of Roman Canterbury was the Forum, an open space lined by shops and by the basilica a kind of town hall.
 The Forum acted as the market place.
 In Roman Canterbury there were temples.
 There were also public baths.
-In Roman times going to the baths was not just a way to keep clean it was also a way to socialise.
+In Roman times going to the baths was not just a way to keep clean it was also a way to socialize.
 It was the Roman equivalent of going to the pub.

 In Roman Canterbury rich people built houses of stone with mosaic floors.
 However poor people lived in wood and plaster huts.
 In the early 3rd century a wall was built around Canterbury.
-The town flourished for 300 years but in the 4th century Roman civilisation declined.
+The town flourished for 300 years but in the 4th century Roman civilization declined.

 Life in Roman Britain

 After the Romans left Britain in 407 AD town life broke down and Canterbury was probably abandoned.
 There may have been a few farmers living inside the walls and growing crops or raising animals but Canterbury ceased to be a town.